azure-octo/dapr-apim-demo/README.md

 ### Dapr Services

-To deploy your application as a Dapr service you just need to decorating your Kubernetes deployment template with few Dapr annotations.
+To deploy your application as a Dapr service you will need to decorate your Kubernetes deployment template with few Dapr annotations.

 ```yaml
 annotations: